Oso1718/CNN-vs-ViT-in-Autonomous-Driving-Analysis/README.md

 # Benchmarking Structural and Chromatic Robustness: CNN vs. ViT in Autonomous Driving Analysis
-This project evaluates the performance and error convergence of Convolutional Neural Networks vs the Vision Transformer architecture.
-The study analyzes the impact of specific image transformations—RGB, HSV (Grayscale), and Sobel Edge Detection—using a multimodal dataset of +50,000 instances (Image + LiDAR) for autonomous navigation scenarios.

-The primary metrics used for success assessment are Mean Absolute Error (MAE) and Mean Squared Error (MSE).
+## Project Overview (Summary)

+This project investigates how image preprocessing affects the performance of CNNs and Vision Transformers in autonomous driving tasks using a multimodal dataset of ~50,000 synchronized camera and LiDAR samples.

+**Key Result**
+CNN with HSV preprocessing achieved the best performance:

+MAE: 0.056
+MSE: 0.015

+**Scope of the project**
+- Dataset engineering pipeline
+- CNN vs Vision Transformer benchmarking
+- Multiple preprocessing strategies (RGB, HSV, Sobel)
+- Autonomous driving regression task (velocity + steering prediction)

 ## Inquiries & Code Access
 **Due to privacy and intellectual property considerations, the full source code is hosted in a secure private repository.
 Verified academic supervisors and recruiters may request access via the contact information provided in my GitHub Profile Bio or by opening a GitHub Issue in this repository.**

 ![Contact me](contact.png)

+## Project (Full)

+This project evaluates the performance and error convergence of Convolutional Neural Networks vs the Vision Transformer architecture.
+The study analyzes the impact of specific image transformations—RGB, HSV (Grayscale), and Sobel Edge Detection—using a multimodal dataset of +50,000 instances (Image + LiDAR) for autonomous navigation scenarios.

+The primary metrics used for success assessment are Mean Absolute Error (MAE) and Mean Squared Error (MSE).

 ## Research Question
 Does image preprocessing influence the convergence and generalization behavior of CNN and Visual Transformer architectures?